You can resist a force, but not an absence.

 What about censorship, the absence of information, whether propaganda or fact?
 Where there is no information, where there is no push, there is no resistance.
 Where there is no resistance there is no incentive to find contrary evidence.
 Nothing comes of nothing.

 The virtue of censorship is complacency.
-Ignorance is bliss.
+But ignorance is not always bliss.
+It can also provoke distrust, just as propaganda can, though not as perspicuously, more an uneasy suspicion.
 The virtue of propaganda is the relentless seeking for evidence in favor or against.
 The danger of propaganda is not fooling the public, but polarizing the public, arousing it, and the mutual demonization of the polar teams.

 So which is worse?
-Falsehoods and fights, or silent, ignorant distrust?
+Falsehoods, fights, and targeted distrust or silent ignorance and vague suspicion?
 Which would you regret most?

 No comments: